vishnu-muraly/single/README.md

-# asperitas
+# Proto1

-Asperitas is a full stack reddit clone that I wrote to learn more about Node.js, React, and NoSQL databases.
-The name asperitas comes from a type of [cloud](https://en.wikipedia.org/wiki/Asperitas_(cloud)).
+Proto is a full stack reddit clone that I wrote to learn more about Node.js, React, and NoSQL databases.

 ## Installation